allegro/allegro.tech/_posts/2016-09-22-self-contained-UI-tests-for-ios-applications.md

 process.
 It may however be hard to achieve a stable test environment if your application presents data obtained from remote servers.

-This article explains how to set up a self-contained test environment for connected iOS application, that can be used both in Continuous Integration and manual testing.
+This article explains how to set up a self-contained test environment for connected iOS applications, that can be used both in Continuous Integration and manual testing.

 We’ll be using